 When a lot of home buyers want the same property and write purchase offers for it, we have multiple offers.
-In some markets, multiple offers come in at or under list price (I have seen this in cooler markets).
-But when the realty market is an overheated sellers market, inventory is too low for the demand, prices rise with those multiple bids.
-Then you have bidding wars.
+In some markets, multiple offers come in at or under list price (I have seen this in cooler markets, though not for many years).
+But when the realty market is an overheated seller’s market, inventory is too low for the demand, prices rise with those multiple bids.
+Additionally, the terms get so aggressive that buyers often have few, if any, rights.
+Remember, it’s always price AND terms – so things like cash versus a loan, larger downpayments, shorter or no contingencies, and things like free rent backs will also impact the outcome.
+It is not only price!
+When the offer process escalates, we have bidding wars.

 - usually the escrow period is short, to assure the seller it’s a “done deal”